Vegetarian Rice with Aubergine (Eggplant), Persian-Style

 - Add the cubed aubergine.
-Stir and cook for a few minutes until the aubergine is lightly golden.
-Add the mushrooms and cook for 2 minutes.
+Stir and cook for a few minutes until it’s lightly golden.
+Add the mushrooms then cook for 2 minutes.

 - Sprinkle all the spices (except saffron, if using) on the aubergine mixture.
 Add the sliced jalapeno (or chillies) and the rest of the oil.
 Cook for 2 minutes.
 Then add the tomatoes and 2 tablespoons water and cover.
 Cook on medium heat until water is evaporated and the tomatoes soften a bit.

 - Add the rice to the pan and stir to cover the rice grains in oil and spices.
 Add 1/4 litre (one cup) boiling water (or stock) and stir gently.
 Cook uncovered over medium-high heat (or medium, depending on the size of your burner) until most of the water has evaporated.
 Add the saffron and the rest of the water (or stock) in the same way, one cup at a time and cook until the rice grains soften but still have a bite in the centre.
 Cover with the lid and lower the heat to low.
 Let the rice steam.
 If you like the slightly caramelised crust in the bottom of a paella pan or are a fan of Persian tahdīg continue the steaming on low heat until the rice in the bottom is slightly browned.
+Use a non-stick pan if you want a crust.
 The crust will be really yummy!

 - Garnish with chopped parsley or coriander and serve with yoghurt, herbs and chopped tomato salad.
 Enjoy!

-Cooking time: Anywhere between 45 to 60 minutes depending on the type of rice, size of frying pan and size of burner.
+Cooking time: Anywhere between 45 to 60 minutes depending on the type of rice, size of your frying pan and your burner.